Zorangeorge/MTA-Dystopia-The-Incident/README.md

 _Note: Some resources (like 'killmessages') might be already present in your MTA installation - make sure you delete the original resources and use those provided here._

 ## Credits
-The following people contributed (most of them unknowingly) to Dystopia's code base or other assets:
+The following people contributed (most of them unknowingly) to Dystopia's codebase or other assets:

 _Manawydan, Slothman, Ransom, Acorp, Neargreen, XX3, CrystalMV, KingGTA1997, Gothem, Daffy, Suerte, alex17, Sasuke, JasperNL, Woovie, Fedor_S, eXo|dragon, RiginOAL, JTPenn, yFletcher, Ren712, Rage, [CN]Honey, Tectron, LagParty, Bluethefurry, Rick, [GER]Rafael-KP_Lead, Gastonito, Mr.Loki, Zorrigas, NinjaThePooh, Falke, SimplyMods, Gamesnert, Earl.4life, Aiboforcen, Adrenaline, Redemtion, Dzsozi, Bonsai, Mike Koenig, Ijudman, 50p, TheLozza, Flower Power, Vick, Karim, Noah_Antilles, Tomas, Houdini, FEAR, freesfx.co.uk, HerbertBoland, MadSick, Chris, fridobeck, PrettySweetie, Eren, r1k3, specahawk, FreeLANMan, Rinke, Myrfin, Kieran, Dutchman101, KWKSND, Tipirodrigo, K1parik, Cordex, ShockWave, IroNicolas, MadnessReloaded, MoDeR2014, Aleksander19_

 I tried to maintain a complete credits  list, but since development spanned over more than five years (up to this point) and it started as a personal server project, I might have omitted to add here some people whose work I used or I could no longer identify the author.
 If you believe you are in this position, I apologize.
 Please write me a note and I'll update the credits.
 Also, you may not want your name and/or work associated with this project - in this case let me know and I'll remove it.

+Contact: zoran_georgevici@yahoo.com